bounswe/bounswe2020group2/ecommerce/backend/README.md

 1. In the secrets.json file, you should set `HOST` value by `db`

-2. Start server by `docker-compose up`
+2. Start server with run command `docker-compose up`

 3. If you see the screenshot below, it is working correctly.